SimplexCC/sell-docs/source/includes/reference/_initiate-sell.md

 # initiate-sell #

-Create a SellCrypto transaction, and have the user start the checkout flow.
+Create a SellCrypto transaction, and have the end-user start the checkout flow.

 A SellCrypto transaction is initiated by the entity representing the end-user, such as a wallet app, an exchange, etc.